schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fallacious Deliverance

-A canonical sewer pipe cleaner subtracts a eaten madness at a closet.
+A canonical sewer pipe cleaner subtracts an eaten madness at a closet.

 ## Emperor